wavemaker/docs/website/blog/2020-12-18-generate-colorpalette-from-an-url.md

 ---
-title: "Theme builder - Now generate color palette from an Input URL"
+title: "WaveMaker Theme builder - Automatically import your website's branding into a Theme"
 author: Lovin Ahmed
 ---